Physical Activity Core

 We typically test flexibility with a sit-and reach test (Lafayette Instruments) in children.
 Other manual tests can be performed, depending on the study needs.

-We use spirometry to test lung function (Ultima PFX, MedGraphics), e.g., forced vital capacity, forced expiratory volume in one second, peak expiratory flow, etc. The core can also determine lung diffusion capacity to assess how easy oxygen diffuses from the lung into the blood
+We use spirometry to test lung function (Ultima PFX, MedGraphics), e.g., forced vital capacity, forced expiratory volume in one second, peak expiratory flow, etc. The core can also determine lung diffusion capacity to assess how easy oxygen diffuses from the lung into the blood.

-Description of Ongoing Projects
+Description of Some Projects Supported by the Core

 Based on data collected at ACNC, children of obese mothers may be predisposed to obesity.
-In one of the ongoing studies supported by the core, children born to lean, overweight or obese mothers are tested for endurance and strength in the laboratory as part of detailed phenotyping.
+In one of the ongoing studies supported by the Core, children born to lean, overweight or obese mothers are tested for endurance and strength in the laboratory as part of detailed phenotyping.

 The aim of the Expecting study is to determine if exercise training through the pregnancy can attenuate negative effects of obesity on the mothers and their babies.
 Obese sedentary women are randomized to standard of care or exercise training during pregnancy.
 The women in the exercise group come to the Fitness Facility three times per week for aerobic and resistance training under direction of a trainer.
 They are tested for fitness in the Laboratory for Active Kids and Families before and after three months of training.

 As the rates of pediatric obesity in Arkansas are among the highest in the US, the Laboratory for Active Kids and Families supports studies to determine underlying mechanisms.
-In a USDA-funded study, children go through a battery of exercise tests combined with assessment of other metabolic variables to determine the independent impact of weight status, physical activity and physical fitness, respectively, on overall cardiometabolic health.
+In a USDA/ARS-funded study, children go through a battery of exercise tests combined with assessment of other metabolic variables to determine the independent impact of weight status, physical activity and physical fitness, respectively, on overall cardiometabolic health.
 The study is also aiming for identifying household, environmental, and socio-demographic factors associated with weight status and metabolic health.